 So, you can self-publish, but it all depends on your goals and what will satisfy you.
-To learn more about self-publishing, check out these posts:

 - Publishing is a business, just like Hollywood or Broadway.
 Publishers, editors, and agents support authors or projects that will make money and provide a good return on investment.
 It used to be that this return on investment could happen over a period of years or several books.
 Now, it needs to happen with one book and in less than one year.